 Accounting software that is used in a nonprofit is used to manage funds and grants received by tracking how much money has been received and where that money needs to be allocated.
 It can also be used to help allocate donations received from fundraising campaigns.

-Most nonprofit accounting software is created with the purpose of being easy to use, as many nonprofits may not have a full-time accounting department on hand.
+Most nonprofit accounting software is created with the purpose of being easy to use, as many nonprofits may be using Excel and may not have a full-time accounting department on hand.
 Most don’t have the time or the luxury to be trained in a very complex system.
 Fund accounting software options exist with the purpose of furthering your organization’s mission by properly using available funds.

-Fundraising software tracks the acquisition of donor contributions and can be used for facilitating related communication and data management tasks.
+Fundraising software tracks the acquisition of donor contributions, manages donor relationships, and can be used for facilitating related communication and data management tasks.

 Anything that helps your organization stay organized when it comes to people to people relationships will fall under a nonprofit database and membership software.
-One could think of these solutions as being CRMs specific to the nonprofit industry.
+One could think of these solutions as being nonprofit CRMs.
 That’s because nonprofits are primarily looking to track information on 3 distinct types of people:

 Donors will need to be tracked in a database to analyze which campaigns they give to, manage communications between them and the organization, and provide the appropriate tax forms to them at year end.

 Member databases act as a way to grow your membership programs.
-Similar to how memberships are managed in a professional association, membership databases track member information, communication efforts with members, help keep members engaged, and give members access to their account.
+Similar to how memberships are managed in a professional association, membership databases provide constituent relationship management and track member information, communication efforts with members, help keep members engaged, and give members access to their account.
 Fees can be managed in a straight-forward manner and members can sign up for in-demand volunteer spots or help organize fundraising campaigns.

 A recent survey of nonprofit organizations in the market for software found the following bits of information pertaining to deployment preferences: